captainharissa/emailapp/README.md

 # emailapp
-Email App Creation + Login process and registering in Java 17
+Email App Creation + Login process and registering in Java 17 made on IntelliJIdea